 Workers' Compensation (L&I)

-Eastern Washington University strives to provide safe working conditions for all departments.
-EWU provides workers' compensation insurance to all faculty, staff, and volunteers.
+Eastern Washington University strives to provide safe working conditions for all employees and volunteers.
+Worker’s Compensation is a state-run no-fault insurance program that provides benefits to employees who suffer job-related injuries or illnesses.
+All faculty, staff, and student employees (and volunteers) on EWU’s payroll are covered.
 If an employee or volunteer believes they have suffered a work-related injury or illness, they may be eligible for workers' compensation benefits.
 Eastern Washington University workers' compensation program is insured through the Washington State Department of Labor and Industries (L&I).

 How to File a Claim